bootdrv/main-server/Readme.txt

 27.  docker network create --driver bridge main-server_main-server_docker-lesson
 # after command you can check again commandand, you will see list networks run :'docker network ls'
+!!!!!!!Notification!
+Also you can start file from root catalog 'main-server':

+./1.run_before_start_docker-compose.sh

+# After that, needed bridge network willbe created!
 example output:

 ########################################################################